MatthewMeier/pyBRAT/docs/Documentation/Glossary.md

 ---
 # Glossary

-Because field names in ArcGIS are limited to ten characters, there is a limit to how descriptive those names can be.
+Because field names in ArcGIS are limited to ten characters, there is a limit to how descriptive these names can be.
 This page is meant to be a reference for what each field in the stream network produced by BRAT is meant to represent.

 ## Current pyBRAT Values
 These are values that are presently generated and used by the latest version of pyBRAT (3.0.18 at the time of writing).
 They are sorted by what stage they are created in, not alphabetically.